The Ginyard

 Right next to the Brass Monkey is an incredible mural depicting Angelo Valiante who turned 100 in the month of completion.
 Mr Valiante was one of the first Italians to settle in Stanthorpe and the work pays homage to the Italian community that have made the region what it is today.

-Banca Ridge Winery at The Qld College of Wine Tourism
+Banca Ridge Winery at Varias

 The Cellar Door provides a commercial education and training context for students of the college and features the award winning Banca Ridge wines made by the students in the teaching winery.